-It’s time to share some fun ball games and activities to use in the classroom.
-These playful, humble objects come in all shapes, colors and sizes.
-They are our friends.
-Let’s use them to take our classroom activities up a notch.
+You don’t have to be pulling indoor recess duty to take advantage of fun ball games and activities to use inside the classroom.
+These playful, humble objects come in all shapes, colors, and sizes, and so do the ways we can incorporate them into our indoor lessons or brain break activities!
+Why not use them to take our classroom activities up a notch?

 Have you ever observed another teacher in action in their classroom and felt inspired?

 Have you ever thought ‘Why didn’t I think of that simple idea?’ or ‘That’s awesome!
 I’m going to try that on Monday’.

 I never forget observing an amazing teacher using the simple idea of placing a ball and a bucket at the front of her classroom.
 During a math lesson, she gave her students the chance to throw a ball into a bucket when they made a contribution to the class discussion.

 I think what I loved the most was the level of mutual trust and friendship among the students and teacher.
 It didn’t matter whether the ball went in the bucket or not.
 But when it did, it got a resounding cheer!